CharlieHesuda/XAML-/Getting-Started.md

 ### Configuring your App.xaml

 Like any other XAML library, the Toolkit needs to be imported and configured through your project's App.xaml to function properly.
 All of the following changes should be done as merged dictionaries (complete sample below).
-First you will need to include all of the default styles for the controls.
+First, you will need to include all of the default styles for the controls.
 This is required regardless of which of the three styling options you choose.

 First of all, you'll need to merge one of the themes (Dark or Light) into your resource dictionary.
 This can be accomplished by adding the following line inside your Resource Dictionary's Merged Dictionaries: